 One of the researchers, Mengran Xu, discussed why the results are important:

 “Our results indicate that mindfulness training may have protective effects on mind wandering for anxious individuals.
 We also found that meditation practice appears to help anxious people to shift their attention from their own internal worries to the present-moment external world, which enables better focus on a task at hand.”

 Mindfulness meditation obviously has a lot of potential in the mental health fields.
 It’s a tactic that you can use nearly anywhere and almost anyone can master it.

 If you believe your child is struggling with a mental health issue, it’s critical to reach out to a professional for further guidance.

 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, issues with bullying, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, issues with bullying, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 For more information about how we use mindfulness meditation at Solstice, please contact us at (866) 278-3345.